Weaving Wedding Magic for Bismil: A Grand Celebration of Love by Encasa Events - www.lokmattimes.com

 Weaving Wedding Magic for Bismil: A Grand Celebration of Love by Encasa Events

-PNN New Delhi [India], January 10: In a celebration as soulful as his music, renowned Sufi artist Bismil got ...
+New Delhi [India], January 10: In a celebration as soulful as his music, renowned Sufi artist Bismil got married ...

 New Delhi [India], January 10: In a celebration as soulful as his music, renowned Sufi artist Bismil got married to Shifa in a magnificent wedding in Jaipur.